naver/hubblemon/Readme.md

 ### Query

 Hubblemon can handle clients with their own query.
-Thease query pages have two mode. query mode and eval mode.
+These query pages have two modes. query mode and eval mode.
 In query mode, hubblemon send ascii command (memcached, redis, arcus) or SQL (mysql, cubrid)

 In eval mode, hubblemon execute script in input field and make return.

-First, as query mode examples below hubblemon page send ascii command to memcached It send get command and display returned data.
+First, as query mode examples below hubblemon page send ascii command to memcached It sends get command and display returned data.

 ![query memcached](doc/img/rm_query_memcached.png)